modernmania/backgrounds/README.md

 ## Rules for contributing :
 - Please make sure the files are compatible with all major operating systems (Windows, MacOS, Linux, etc.)
-- Please add your name and profile picture to CONTRIBUTING.md
+- Please read the rules in CONTRIBUTING.md and follow the instructions.
 - Please make sure your images are high-quality!
 No one wants a blurry desktop background.
 - Please don't add images that may be frightening for other people.
 If you do want to, please add it under the CAUTION folder.